infamousjoeg/Conjur-Configurator/README.md

 ## Explanation of options

 ### Option 1
-The desried result of this option is to start a Master/Standby container with all of the appropriate docker container options.
+The desired result of this option is to start a Master/Standby container with all of the appropriate docker container options.
 The options that it enables are as follows:
 #### Volumes
 1. Security
 2. Configuration